fullondesigns/code-test-devops/README.md

 - Please do not spend more than 40 mins on any one problem.
 - Spend a maximum of 3 hours on the test.
 - Once you have completed the test please submit a readme.
 Ensure to include the IP address of the server and a readme of the things you tried for each question, even if you were unable to solve the problem.
-- Do not change the log destination of rsyslog or nginx
+- Do not change the log destination of rsyslog or nginx.

 ## Setup
-* Provider your GCP email address to Ravelin
+- Provide your GCP email address to Ravelin
-* Check you have access to the image
+– install the GCP gcloud tool `https://cloud.google.com/sdk/gcloud/`
-* `gcloud compute images list --project ravelin-code-test`
+- Check you have access to the image by running `gcloud compute images list --project ravelin-code-test`
-* Create a new image
+- Create a new micro instance with:
 ```
 create MY-INSTANCE --project MY-PROJECT --image ravelin-code-test-image --image-project ravelin-code-test --zone us-east1-a --machine-type f1-micro
 ```

 ## Problems
 1. Nginx has been configured by a developer; however, it seems to be broken.
 Please ssh into the box and fix the issue.
-It is suppose to be listerning to https://XX.XX.XX.XX
+It is suppose to serving https from the machine's IP address.

 2. The application is failing to connect to api.ravelin.com. e.g. `curl https://api.ravelin.com` but it seems to be working from the developers local code and machine.
 Please ssh into the box and has a look and fix.